uclab-potsdam/OA-summer-school/index.md

     <h1>About</h1>
       <div class="main-text">
           <p class="about-text">
             The Summer School is a cooperation between Fachhochschule Potsdam, Humboldt-Univerität zu Berlin, Freie Universität Berlin and the Open-Access-Büro Berlin acting on behalf of the BMBF funded project <a href="https://open-access.net/ueber-uns/oa-network">open-access.network</a>.
-Furthermore, the project "Vernetzungs- und Kompetenzstelle zu Open Access in Brandenburg" will also be involved in the Summer School.
+Furthermore, the "Vernetzungs- und Kompetenzstelle zu Open Access in Brandenburg" will also be involved in the Summer School.
           </p>
       </div>
       <div class="row">